smallblue2/Hako/docs/proposal/proposal.md

 > Describe any non-standard hardware components which will be required.

 ### Learning Challenges
 Cathal and Niall bring different expertise to this project, meaning each of us will face unique learning challenges.
-This section outlines the areas where one or both contributors will need to develop new skills as part of Hoku's development.
+This section outlines the areas where one or both contributors will need to develop new skills as part of Hako's development.

 #### Learning New Programming Languages
 We've chosen certain programming languages for their suitability for this project, but the below particularly present a learning curve.
  - **Web Assembly** - A portable binary format that allows native execution in the browser.
-We will need to learn how to work with WebAssembly to effectively implement Hoku's system components.
+We will need to learn how to work with WebAssembly to effectively implement Hako's system components.
  - **Zig** - A modern, statically typed systems programming language.
 While it offers powerful features for system-level programming, Niall is not yet familiar with its syntax and conventions.

 #### Learning New Tools / Technologies
-We will also need to get up to speed on a range of tools and technologies that are crucial for Hoku's development:
+We will also need to get up to speed on a range of tools and technologies that are crucial for Hako's development:
  - **Emscripten** - This LLVM/Clang-based compiler is essential for compiling C and C++ code into WebAssembly.
 Using it to port applications for browser execution will be new territory for us.
- - **WebRTC**- This real-time communication protocol will enable peer-to-peer networking for Hoku.
+ - **WebRTC**- This real-time communication protocol will enable peer-to-peer networking for Hako.
 We are unfamiliar with WebRTC, so we will need to learn how to use it to facilitate decentralized networking.
  - **Nix** - As a declarative package manager, Nix will allow us to manage builds and development environments.
 Niall is not yet proficient with Nix and will need to invest time in learning its ecosystem.
  - **WebGL** - We'll use WebGL to render graphics within the browser, enabling 2D and 3D rendering using the GPU.
 Although familiar with some graphics APIs, using WebGL will be a new challenge.